-The trail allows both residents and visitors to identify 50+ sites in Louisa County.
+This brand NEW digital trail is made possible by a grant from the Virginia Tourism Corporation's American Evolution 2019 Commemoration program.
+The trail allows both residents and visitors to identify 50+ historical sites in Louisa County.
 Together they unfold the story of our American Democracy focusing on the experiences of Indians, women, and African Americans.
-This new interactive digital driving trail is much like a Treasure Hunt and a Mystery Game combined!
-Now available at the link below.
+Visit the trail by clicking on the link below.

+The 1950s represented an era of change for Americans.
+Louisans reflect on that time period in a series of oral histories currently being collected by trained volunteers.
 Over the course of the next several months we will be conducting interviews and making the findings available to the public.
-This project was made possible by The Enriching Communities grant funding through Charlottesville Area Community Foundation (CACF)
+If you or anyone you know has remembrances of Louisa County in the 1950s to contribute, please contact us.
+This project was made possible by The Enriching Communities grant funding through Charlottesville Area Community Foundation (CACF).

 The Land Between the Rivers - Piedmont Virginia Digital History, is an online collaboration between several of the local historical societies and museums in the portion of Virginia between the James and Rappahannock Rivers.

-Historical Society staff, volunteers and community members have recorded over 200 African American burial sites across Louisa County.
+Historical Society staff, volunteers and community members have recorded over 200 African-American burial sites across Louisa County.
 Many of these sites contain the remains of people who died enslaved.
 Follow the link below to see the map where some of these sites have been located.